When you fundraise for Dog A.I.D. we want you to enjoy it too!

 As a fundraiser you’re raising money to change the lives of people with disabilities throughout the UK.
 We’ll help you along the way, but we ask you to take responsibility for your own events and activities.
 It’s also important that you’re open, honest and transparent.
 Please let us know if you need any help!

-Written permission from the owner is usually required when you collect on public property e.g. a pub or in a supermarket.
-Lots of large shops may have internal procedures which you would need to follow.
-To find out if this is the case you should contact the store directly.
-You will need to apply for a licence when you collect on council land e.g. street collection.
-Make sure you apply in plenty of time and check the maximum number of collections you can have.
-If you would like us to issue you with buckets, please show us a copy of your licence or permission letter.
+Written permission from the owner is required when you collect on privately owned property e.g. a pub or in a supermarket.
+Lots of large retailers may have internal procedures which you would need to follow.
+To find out if this is the case, please contact the store directly.
+You will need to apply for a licence if you want to collect in public spaces, e.g. street collection.
+Make sure you apply in plenty of time and check the maximum number of collectors you can have.
+If you would like us to issue you with collection buckets and ID, please contact us with please show us a copy of your licence or permission letter.

 Insurance and Liability

-You may need to take out insurance for your fundraising event including Public Liability cover or insurance against theft, damage to property or for valuable equipment.
+When you organise your own fundraising event, you are responsible and may need to take out insurance such as Public Liability cover or insurance against theft, damage to property or for valuable equipment.
 Check to what extent the venue has insurance to cover your event as well.

-Dog A.I.D. cannot take out insurance to cover the events of volunteer fundraisers.
-The responsibility for the activity lies with you and Dog A.I.D. cannot accept liability for your event, nor for anyone who participates in it.
+Dog A.I.D. does not have insurance to cover the events of volunteer fundraisers and cannot accept liability for your event, nor for anyone who participates in it.